 Bridging the gaps between physical health,mental health, and health behavior

-95% of our IHC students have retained employment within 3 months of graduation.
+98% of our fellows have retained employment within 3 months of graduation.

 In addition to coursework, fellows receive relevant training that includes: